 No. The £800 must be the amount of funding you receive through Self-Directed Support / social care support package from your local authority.
 Benefits, including housing benefit, are not included as part of that figure.

 As applicants must already have social care support in place to be eligible to apply, all potential applicants will be known to their local social work department.
 Each local authority will have its own approach to identifying and prioritising potential applicants.
-We will post relevant contact details on our website Re-Opening page of each local authority before we open.

 ILF Scotland will assess all applications received from social work to confirm that they meet the access principles of the fund.
 We will then visit potential recipients to complete the application process and to determine whether or not ILF Scotland can offer funding.

-We hope to develop alternative application routes, including receiving applications directly from disabled people but this will take time.
+We hope to develop alternative application routes, including receiving applications directly from disabled people, but this will take time.

 The amount of ILF funding is based on the funding amount agreed by the Local Authority and in place at the time of application.
 We expect the Local Authority to retain this level of funding.
 If the LA intends to reduce this, while maintaining the at least the £800 per week minimum threshold for ILF, they should contact ILF Scotland to discuss and if all parties agree, the funding reduction would be shared.